convisoappsec/conviso-docs/docs/cli/assets.md

 id: assets
 title: Creating assets with the CLI
 sidebar_label: Creating assets with the CLI
-description: Learn how to create and manage assets with the Conviso CLI on the Conviso Platform.
-The Conviso CLI allows you to efficiently create and list assets associated with your company, enabling seamless integration and asset visibility.
+description: The Conviso CLI allows you to create and list assets of your company registered on the Conviso Platform.
+Learn how!
-keywords: [Conviso CLI, Create assets with CLI, Conviso Platform, assets management]
+keywords: [assets with the Conviso Platform CLI]
 ---

 ## Introduction